LATISSE® for Eyelashes

 Tips for Using LATISSE

 Make it routine.
-Keep it with your other skin care products that you use at night.
+Keep it with the other skincare products that you use at night.

 Keep it clean.
 Avoid touching the tip of the bottle or the applicator.